 Michael H. Rubin is a member in the firm's Baton Rouge office.

 Recognized for the depth of his knowledge about both business litigation and commercial financing, Mike has served as President of both the U.S. Federal Fifth Circuit Bar Association and the American College of Real Estate Lawyers, and for more than three decades has taught the course on Louisiana finance and real estate at the LSU Law School and other law schools throughout the state.
 His numerous law review articles and publications on real estate and finance have been cited as authoritative by state and federal courts, including the U.S. Fifth Circuit and the U.S. First Circuit.
-Mike is one of only fifty U.S. attorneys elected to the Anglo-American Real Property Institute and is one of only four voting Board members.
-He is active in the ABA's Real Property Section, the American Law Institute and is a member of numerous other business organizations, including the American College of Appellate Lawyers and the American College of Commercial Finance Attorneys.
+Mike is one of only fifty U.S. attorneys elected to the Anglo-American Real Property Institute.
+He is active in the ABA's Real Property Section, the American Law Institute and is a member of numerous other business organizations, including the American Academy of Appellate Lawyers, the American College of Commercial Finance Attorneys, and the American College of Mortgage Attorneys.